Zulkhuu/reinforcement-learning/Tennis/docs/Report.md

 # Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+In this project, MADDPG(Multi Agent Deep Deterministic Policy Gradient) agent was implemented to solve environment similar to Unity's [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

 <p align="center">
   <img src="images/trained_agent.gif" height="300px">
 </p>

-## Problem definition
+## Environment

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.